Students will not be sitting GCSEs or A-levels at the end of this academic year after exams were cancelled due to the coronavirus pandemic.

 – How have teaching unions reacted?

-The National Education Union and Association of School and College Leaders largely welcomed the new guidance, but said they were awaiting more detail on how exactly it would work on a practical basis.
+The National Education Union and Association of School and College Leaders largely welcomed the new guidance, but said they are awaiting more detail on how exactly it will work on a practical basis.

 After @educationgovuk set out further details on exams and grades, the Russell Group, @GuildHE, @million_plus & @UniAlliance issued a joint statement confirming universities will do all they can to support students & ensure they can progress to university https://t.co/HMLrnfPUf7— Russell Group (@RussellGroup) March 20, 2020